UCSD To Help County Deliver 5,000 COVID-19 Vaccinations Per Day

 The decision to begin a large-scale vaccination site was made Thursday and comes as hospitals throughout the county are bracing for a post-New Year's Eve surge in infections that will challenge the region's ability to care for COVID patients.

 The county previously established four point-of-dispensing sites across the region that were administering hundreds of vaccines to healthcare workers daily, and those sites will continue to operate.

-Starting Monday, the Super Station will be operating from 7 a.m. to 7 p.m. seven days a week for healthcare workers.
-Vaccines will only be administered to healthcare workers who have made an appointment online.
+Starting Monday, the Super Station will operate from 7 a.m. to 7 p.m. seven days a week for healthcare workers.
+Vaccines will only be administered to healthcare workers who have made an appointment online at www.VaccinationSuperStationSD.com.

 The vaccination site is located at the Padres-controlled Tailgate Lot, a space located on Imperial Avenue near Petco Park.
-Healthcare workers will be required to present proof they are a healthcare worker when they arrive onsite.
-Healthcare workers will be able to stay in their vehicle to receive the vaccine and will remain onsite for 15 minutes to be monitored for any side effects.
+Healthcare workers will be required to present proof they are healthcare workers when they arrive onsite.
+Healthcare workers will be able to stay in their vehicle to receive the vaccine and will remain on site for 15 minutes to be monitored for any side effects.